lovelypeach/my-awesome-flutter/README.md

 ## Layout

 * [flutter_app_lock](https://pub.dev/packages/flutter_app_lock) - A Flutter package for showing a lock screen on app open and app pause.
-* [webview_flutter](https://pub.dev/packages/webview_flutter) - A Flutter plugin that provides a WebView widget on Android and iOS.

 ## Networking